 The EBRD uses a range of mechanisms to support local currency financing in its countries of operation.
-These include cross-currency swaps, FX swaps, bonds and direct borrowing from local financial institutions, as well as policy efforts to improve local financial and currency markets.
+These include cross-currency swaps, FX swaps, bonds, and direct borrowing from local financial institutions.
 Where possible, it also seeks to move away from the traditional MDB back-to-back funding approach.
+Furthermore, the EBRD has a broader approach to currency risk, which includes building local currency liquidity pools and policy support for developing local financial markets.
+This approach is described in detail in section 2.4 below as the basis for a comprehensive onshore DFI hedging platform.